 What is matched betting?

-For example, Coral are currently offering new customers £20.00 in free bets if they first bet £5.00.
-We can use matched betting to make a guaranteed profit.
+For example, Coral are currently offering new customers £20.00 in free bets if they sign up and bet just £5.00.

 How does matched betting work?